-That’s EXACTLY what I am going to show you: best ways to send money from India to UK legally at the best rates – minus the hassle.
+That’s EXACTLY what I will show you today: the best ways to send money from India to UK legally at the best rates – minus the hassle.

 If you need to send money from India to overseas to pay for your financial commitments, overseas education expenses, overseas travel, maintenance of your loved ones, medical treatment, foreign investments, visa fees or a gift, this post should help you make an informed choice.

-As you can appreciate, it is easy to send funds freely from the UK to India but relatively hard to get funds back to the UK.
+As you can appreciate, sending money from the UK to India is easy, but relatively hard to get funds back to the UK.

-That’s the reason, you must have seen a lot of references to the UK to India money transfers online but not so many for the international money transfer from India to the UK.
+That’s why you must have seen many online references to the UK to India money transfers but not so many for international money transfers from India to the UK.

-When you need to transfer money out from India, you need to consider a few things like legality, fees, reliability, taxation and transfer timelines as these could influence your decision.
+To send money from India, you need to consider a few things like legality, transfer fee, reliability, taxation and transfer timelines, as these could influence your decision.
 I’ve tried to cover most of them in this post.

-The options I talk about in this guide are to remit money from India to the UK but most things apply for other corridors as well from India (to USA, Europe, UAE and Canada transfers).
+In this guide, the options I talk about are to remit money from India to the UK, but most things apply for other corridors from India (to USA, Europe, UAE and Canada transfers).

 Let me know if you want me to do a separate post for you.

-I will also answer a few queries one-by-one along the way that I found answers to after flipping through 100s of pages on the internet.
+I will also answer a few queries one by one that I found answers to after flipping through 100s of pages on the internet.

-Disclaimer: As extensive as I would like this guide to be covering all the available methods, I might not have covered ALL the providers/companies that offer money transfer from India.
-I will keep updating this post as I get more feedback in the comments.
-This post contains some affiliate links that might provide a small commission to me at absolutely no extra cost to you if you use my links to signup and transfer money.
-However, these are the best ways to transfer money from India to UK (INR to GBP) that I found effective for 2021.
+Disclaimer: As extensive as I would like this guide to be, it does not compare ALL the providers/companies that offer money transfers from India.
+This post contains affiliate links that could earn a small commission for Comparism if you use our signup links and send money (at absolutely no extra cost to you).
+However, these are the best ways for sending money from India to UK (INR to GBP) that I found effective in 2024.
 For more information, you can read my affiliate disclosure.

-Best Options Overall: Transfer Money from India to the UK
+Transfer Money from India to the UK: Best Options

-If you cannot go through the whole post now, here I have listed the best online money transfers from India to the United Kingdom, overall.
+If you cannot go through the whole post now, I have listed the best online money transfers from India to the United Kingdom overall.

 Why did I write this guide?

-Recently, I was helping a friend for information on how to transfer money from India to the UK to fund his house purchase here.
+Recently, I was helping a friend with information on how to transfer money to the UK from India to fund his house purchase here.

 He sold his ancestral land in India and wanted to bring the money legally from India to the UK.

-I got into my research mode and started exploring as I had never moved money in the reverse direction myself (India to the UK).
+I got into research mode and started exploring as I had never moved money in the reverse direction (India to the UK).

 But the first question I had in my mind was this.

-Can you transfer money to UK from India?
+Can you send money to UK from India?

 The answer is Yes.

-If you think getting money into India from abroad is much easier as compared to getting it out, well, you are right.
+If you think getting money into India from abroad is much easier than getting it out, well, you are right.

-There are restrictions that apply on outward remittances from India to the UK (or anywhere abroad) and you need to abide by them before making your transfer.
+Some restrictions apply on outward remittances from India to the UK (or anywhere abroad), and you must abide by them before moving your money.